maryvilledev/cnvm/README.md

 ##Microsoft Azure

 You will need to have created an azure Management Certificate and uploaded it to Azure.
 See [this link](https://github.com/Azure/vagrant-azure) for specific instructions on how to generate a management certificate.
 You will also need your Azure Subscription ID.
+You will need to have tcp endpoints created to allow 22/tcp, 6783/tcp and 6783/udp access from the world.

 You will need the following environment variables set: